-It has Moorish turrets, a Greco-Roman interior, and a fake sky, and it was a theatre, a cinema and a church.
+It has Moorish turrets, a Greco-Roman interior, a fake sky, and it was a theatre, a cinema and a church.
 This is the forgotten history of The Forum Theatre.

 The Forum, originally called ‘The State Theatre’, was built by Greater Union in 1929.
 Greater Union, already Melbourne’s largest cinema chain, wanted an elaborate, grand building, to showcase the company’s success.

-Among his most famous buildings were the Majestic theatre in Houston, and the Capitol Theatre in Chicago.
+Among Eberson's most famous buildings were the Majestic Theatre in Houston, and the Capitol Theatre in Chicago.
 These were key examples of his style, which both mixed design ideas from different schools and periods, to startling effect.
-Eberson also designed the State Theatre in Sydney, which remains one of Australia’s most striking buildings.

 The new State Theatre was to be a one screen cinema, with stall seating on the ground floor and a dress circle above.
 The capacity of the new venue, 3 371, would made it the largest theatre in Australia at the time.

-Eberson’s design flourishes included Moorish towers on the building’s corners, and an art-deco style façade.
+Eberson’s design flourishes included Moorish towers on the building’s corners, and an art-deco façade.

 The interior was even more elaborate; marble floors, Greco-Roman columns, statues that mimicked classical art and even an artificial sky.
 The ceiling of the theatre was painted blue, and dotted with tiny lights, to imitate a starry night.

 As well as the lavish design, Greater Union would also spring for another feature to help their flagship building stand out; The State would also boast the world’s largest organ.

 Purchased by special order for the then staggering sum of 25 000 pounds, the organ, a Wurlitzer 270, travelled to Australia from the US by boat.